 3 Introduction

 4-5 What Assistance is Available?

-6-7 What are my Rights under Title IX?
+6 What are my Rights under Title IX?

 7-9 Definitions

 10-13 To Whom Can I Talk?
 Resources and Services

 14 Taking Individual and Collective Responsibility

 15 Be an Active Bystander: Do a Green Dot!

-Trinity College's Policy on Sexual Harassment & other applicable policies prohibit sexual discrimination and harassment, including sexual violence, intimate partner violence, domestic violence, dating violence, stalking, and related retaliation.
+Trinity College's Policy on Sexual Harassment & other applicable policies prohibit sex discrimination and harassment, including sexual assault, dating violence, domestic violence, stalking, and related retaliation.